 - automated tests are very precise;

-Before you start to automate regression testing is necessary to solve a few questions:
+If you want to make your regression testing — manual or automated — project successful, there is a mandatory preparation process.
+Before you start to automate regression testing, it is necessary to solve a few questions:

 - What functionality is to be covered by the tests;

-- Choice of a tool for regression test automation.
+- The choice of a tool for regression test automation.

 - accounts are created without any fatal errors;